wilfredinni/python-cheatsheet/README.md

 kid
 ```

-Ternary operators can be changed:
+Ternary operators can be chained:

 ```python
 >>> age = 15